jaapvandervelde/treewalker/docs/configuration.md

 --query_help | -qh
 ```

-Shows a help text on the console specific to query commandline parameters for Treewalker.
+Shows a help text on the console specific to query command-line parameters for Treewalker.

 Example:
 ```commandline